erviveksoni/alexa-controlled-smart-home-lab/README.md

 # Prerequisites
 ## Hardware
+- NodeMCU Board
-- NodeMCU Board with Micro USB Cable
+- Micro USB Data Cable (Cable should be able to transfer data.
+Power only cable will not work)
 - 1 DHT11 Temperature Sensor
 - 1 RGD LED
 - Few Jumper Wires